-The Division of General Education equips students to succeed academically and professionally by providing a core curriculum root in biblical studies, humanities, natural sciences, and performing arts.
+The Division of General Education equips students to succeed academically and professionally by providing a core curriculum rooted in humanities, natural sciences, and performing arts.
 This curriculum provides students the facts and skills necessary to think critically and to communicate effectively.

-The goals of this division are to prepare students with the ability to share the gospel of Christ with others; understand sound doctrine; recognize the historical events and literary works that have influenced Western civilization; recognize how society is influenced by worldview; communicate clearly and effectively in speaking and writing; develop an ability to analyze, evaluate, and synthesize ideas; and apply fundamental principles of mathematics and science to analyze and solve problems.
+The goals of this division are to prepare students with the ability to recognize the historical events and literary works that have influenced Western civilization; recognize how society is influenced by worldview; communicate clearly and effectively in speaking and writing; develop an ability to analyze, evaluate, and synthesize ideas; and apply fundamental principles of mathematics and science to analyze and solve problems.